Ticker symbol

-A ticker symbol or stock symbol is an abbreviation used to uniquely identify publicly traded shares of a particular stock or security on a particular stock exchange.
+A ticker symbol or stock symbol is an abbreviation used to uniquely identify publicly traded shares of a particular publicly listed company or security on a particular stock exchange.
 Ticker symbols are arrangements of symbols or characters (generally Latin letters or digits) which provide a shorthand for investors to refer to, purchase, and research securities.
 Some exchanges include ticker extensions, which encode additional information such as share class, bankruptcy status, or voting rights into the ticker.

 The first ticker symbol was used in 1867, following the invention of the ticker tape machine by Edward Calahan.
 It was used to identify shares of the Union Pacific Railroad Company.

 Interpreting the symbol

 Stock symbols are unique identifiers assigned to each security traded on a particular market.
 A stock symbol can consist of letters, numbers, or a combination of both, and is a way to uniquely identify that stock.
 The symbols were kept as short as possible to reduce the number of characters that had to be printed on the ticker tape, and to make it easy to recognize by traders and investors.

 The allocation of symbols and formatting conventions is specific to each stock exchange.
 In the US, for example, stock tickers are typically between 1 and 4 letters and represent the company name where possible.
 For example, US-based computer company stock Apple Inc. traded on the NASDAQ exchange has the symbol AAPL, while the motor company Ford's stock that is traded on the New York Stock Exchange has the single-letter ticker F. In Europe, most exchanges use three-letter codes; for example, British-Dutch consumer goods company Unilever traded on the Amsterdam Euronext exchange has the symbol UNA and London Stock Exchange has the symbol ULVR.
 In Asia, numbers are often used as stock tickers to avoid issues for international investors when using non-Latin scripts.
 For example, the bank HSBC's stock traded on the Hong Kong Stock Exchange has the ticker symbol 5, New York Stock Exchange has the ticker symbol HSBC (bank abbreviation) and London Stock Exchange has the ticker HSBA.

 Symbols sometimes change to reflect mergers.
 Prior to the 1999 merger with Mobil Oil, Exxon used a phonetic spelling of the company "XON" as its ticker symbol.
 The symbol of the firm after the merger was "XOM".
 Symbols are sometimes reused.
 In the US the single-letter symbols are particularly sought after as vanity symbols.
 For example, since March 2008 Visa Inc. has used the symbol V that had previously been used by Vivendi which had delisted and given up the symbol.

 To fully qualify a stock, both the ticker and the exchange or country of listing needs to be known.
 On many systems both must be specified to uniquely identify the security.
 This is often done by appending the location or exchange code to the ticker.